Prop 19

 CRPS®

-Paul Miloe has been actively working as a financial advisor with Albitz/Miloe & Associates, Inc. since 1996.
-He graduated from University of California, Santa Barbara in 1994 with a Bachelor of Science degree.
-Paul is a Chartered Retirement Plans SpecialistSM.
-His focus centers on personal and retirement planning, life insurance, annuities, college savings plans, and senior issues, including long-term care insurance.
-In addition to his role as CCO of our firm, Paul is also a Branch Manager for Cetera Advisor Networks, LLC (member FINRA/SIPC).
-Paul, and his wife, Mary, are lifelong residents of the South Bay, and along with their two children, and are active in their community via sports, school, and community service.
+Paul Miloe has been a financial advisor with Albitz/Miloe & Associates, Inc. since 1996.
+He graduated from University of California, Santa Barbara in 1994 with a Bachelor of Science degree in Engineering Geology and Hydrology.
+Paul is a Chartered Retirement Plans Specialist℠.
+His focus centers on personal and retirement planning, life insurance, portfolio management, and senior issues, including long-term care insurance.
+In addition to his roles as Senior Co-Vice President and CCO of our Firm, Paul is also a Branch Manager for Cetera Advisor Networks, LLC (member FINRA/SIPC).
+Paul, and his wife, Mary, are lifelong residents of the South Bay, have two adult children, and are active community members.
+Paul enjoys surfing, fishing, mountain biking, and snowboarding.

 More about Paul